shiroamurha/fbtcAutoclaim/README.md

  > Step 1:<br>

  - Dump all your cookies from freebitco.in on cookies.json everyday you want to run the code (you can use editthiscookie extension for help doing this)<br>
-_NOTE: remember to delete the cookie dict that has the item "name": "last_play" before running autoclaimer_

 >  Step 2<br>

  - Run run.bat<br>